Today, I want to share something critical to survival…

 Here are a few of the best ones:

-• Fuel – Gas or diesel are both flammable and can be used for making fires.
-However, gas is also very explosive so take extreme care if you decide to use it.
+- Fuel—Gas or diesel are both flammable and can be used to make fires.
+However, gas is also very explosive, so take extreme care if you decide to use it.

-• Oil – If you’re able to collect the engine oil and burn it during daylight hours, it will spew out thick black smoke.
-This smoke will draw the attention of rescuers from miles around.
+- Oil—If you can collect and burn the engine oil during daylight hours, it will spew out thick black smoke, which will draw the attention of rescuers from miles around.

-• Roof – Stay under the roof of your vehicle to keep out of the sun.
+- Roof—Stay under your vehicle’s roof to avoid the sun.
 Just make sure you keep the doors and windows open to avoid sitting in an oven.

-So as you can see, there are a lot of solid survival reasons to stay with your vehicle.
+So as you can see, there are many solid survival reasons to stay with your vehicle.

 Unfortunately, the unprepared masses let fear take over.